Search

 Wh/Wc = (Tc2 – Tc1)/ (Th1 – Th2)

-Information on heat conduction process:
+Information on the heat conduction process:

 • The flow of heat by conduction is the result of the transfer of vibrational energy from one molecule to another, the transfer of kinetic energy, and the movement of free energy.

-• Transfer of heat by conduction is generally formed one part of a body to another part of the same body and between two bodies in physical contact.
+• Transfer of heat by conduction is generally formed from one part of a body to another part of the same body and between two bodies in physical contact.

 • When compared with non-metallic solids the metallic solids usually have much higher thermal conductivity.